w3c/wai-selecting-eval-tools/index.md

 ### More Detailed Features

+The following features are other options available in evaluation tools.
+Some features listed are available in the [Web Accessibility Evaluation Tools List](https://www.w3.org/WAI/ER/tools/) under Type of Tool.

 * **Authoring Tool Plugins**
 Such plugin tools often assist non-technical content authors to check the content they are creating directly within their authoring tools.
 These include MS Word, Adobe Acrobat, content management systems, as well as other tools.